-After a long days trekking, everyone is pretty hungry and heads straight for the dining tent.
+After a long day trekking, everyone is pretty hungry and heads straight for the dining tent.
 Whilst you're bonding with the rest of the team and swapping stories about the day, the porters bring over great big bowls of popcorn to snack on whilst they prepare your dinner.
-Whilst you're at breakfast you're also treated to packets of nuts whilst you wait for the main breakfast to be served.
-Having these little snacks are also great as you gain altitude; if you feel your appetite start to wane, starting off eating little snacks can be a good way to get your body ready for the big meal you will need in order to keep trekking.
+Whilst you're at breakfast you'll be given packets of nuts whilst you wait for the main breakfast to be served.
+Having these little snacks is invaluable as you gain altitude; if you feel your appetite start to wane, eating small amounts to begin with can.

-Everybody knows that the British love tea, and thankfully you won't have to forego this home comfort on your trek!
+Everybody knows that the British love tea, and you won't have to forego this home comfort whilst you’re in Tanzania.
 Whilst you're relaxing with the team in the dining tent after dinner you can enjoy some of the local tea, Chai Bora.
 There's lots of sweet powdered milk and sugar you can add, or you can drink it the way I like to, black with lots of honey!
-There's also plenty of coffee, and also Milo, for those of you wanting a sweet treat.
-Milo is an Australian hot chocolate, and is the perfect way to get yourself relaxed and ready to go to bed nice and early for another day of trekking in the morning!
+There's also plenty of coffee (Tanzania make some of the best coffee in the world), and also Milo, for those of you wanting a sweet treat.

-On all our treks, the chefs and porters make sure you are extremely well fed, with huge dinner portions and lunches packed to the brim with fruit, cake, sandwiches and bags of plantain chips or popcorn.
-One particularly amazing part of the meals is the soup you have as a starter before every dinner.
-The soup is different almost every day, and the onion soup I had after the first day of trekking was so delicious that a member of my team got the recipe!
-You'll particularly appreciate a bowl of nice warm soup as you ascend up the mountain and it gets colder.
+On all our treks, the chefs and porters make sure you are extremely well fed, with huge dinner portions and lunches packed to the brim.
+This means that before dinner each evening, you are actually given a big bowl of soup as a starter.
+The soup is different most days, and the onion soup I had after the first day of trekking was so delicious that a member of my team got the recipe from the chef!